OpenNews/srccon/sessions.md

 </script>
 <!-- end session button -->

 SRCCON is built around two days of peer-led conversations, hands-on workshops, and skillshares.
-The community members who step up to design and facilitate these sessions are the ones who make it all possible—which is why *you* should consider [pitching a session now](/sessions/pitch).
+The community members who step up to facilitate these sessions make it all possible—which is why *you* should [pitch a session now](/sessions/pitch).
+Before you do, though, check out our advice on [how to put together a great pitch and run an excellent SRCCON session](/sessions/great_session).

-## What Makes a Great Session?
-Successful sessions often emerge from a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet other folks have dealt with it, too.

-Last year's sessions dealt with topics including newsroom cross-training, CMSes, skillshares on specific libraries and tools, interactive design specifics, diversity in news technology teams, security, the business of news startups, and many different approaches to data-wrangling.
-To give you a taste, here's [a small selection of great sessions from 2014](#examples).

-## What Does a Session Facilitator Do?
-Session facilitators aren't expected to be the experts in the room—they design and guide sessions, share what they know, and learn from their peers.
-You won’t need slides, just the willingness to facilitate an engaged conversation or lead a workshop or skillshare.
-(Or pitch another session format entirely!)

-If your session is accepted, we'll provide as much help as you'd like figuring out what kind of session format will work best for your topic—we can even match you up with a co-facilitator if you're pitching solo and want some support.

-## How a Pitch Becomes a Session
-Session proposals close on Friday, April 10, at midnight PDT.
-We'll spend a couple of weeks reviewing proposals within the SRCCON team, with additional reviews and perspectives from across our community as we assemble a final list of sessions.
-We'll notify all proposers about the status of their sessions by Friday, April 24, and we expect to publish our list of accepted sessions on Tuesday, April 28.
+Some key dates:

+* **March 30**, call for proposals opens.
+* **April 20**, call for proposals closes (midnight PDT).
+* **May 11**, notification of accepted proposals.
+* **May 18**, SRCCON 2016 tickets go on open sale.

+## The Selection Process

+ The SRCCON team reviews all proposals, along with a small group of outside reviewers from across our community.
+We look for:

+  * topics that are relevant to code and design folks in and near newsrooms
+  * evidence that you've thought through your proposed session format, session length, and approach to the subject
+  * sessions that wouldn't work as well at another conference
+* THESE ARE ALL PLACEHOLDERS BASED ON LAST YEAR'S NOTES

-As we did last year, we're making it a priority to build a balanced program that reflects the makeup of our communities, and we actively welcome session proposals from members of communities underrepresented in journalism and technology, and from non-coastal and small-market news organizations.
+ We make it a priority to build a program that is balanced and that reflects the makeup of our communities.
+We actively welcome session proposals from members of communities underrepresented in journalism and technology, and from non-coastal and small-market news organizations.

-**Please note:** Because SRCCON is a collaborative, peer-to-peer event, rather than a series of prepared conference talks, all participants must buy a ticket—this approach also helps us keep our ticket prices low and allows us to offer scholarships to those who need help with travel and lodging expenses.
-The facilitators of all accepted sessions will be given an opportunity to purchase a ticket before the public on-sale date.
-SRCCON tickets go on public sale April 29, and we expect them to sell out very quickly.
+## Tickets for Facilitators

+SRCCON is a collaborative, peer-to-peer event, and we consider all attendees to be active participants, rather than either speakers or passive audience members.
+Instead of providing free tickets for session facilitators, we offer need-based scholarships that anyone—facilitator or otherwise—can apply for if they need help covering the costs of attending.
+(This approach also helps us keep ticket prices low enough to be affordable for most news organizations.)

+We do reserve tickets for the facilitators of all accepted sessions—all facilitators will be given an opportunity to buy a ticket before they go on public sale on May 18.

 ## Not Just Sessions…

 In addition to the daytime sessions that form the core of SRCCON, we'll also host a series of informal evening talks on non-work topics, open up space for small-group collaboration, and run a hands-on tea- and coffee-hacking station.
-Stay tuned for more information about additional program items and related events in Minneapolis-St. Paul.
+Stay tuned for more information about additional program items and related events.

-<div id="examples"></div>

-## Example Sessions from SRCCON 2014

-* [Building exoskeletons for reporters](http://2014.srccon.org/schedule/#_session-22), a wide-ranging code session
-* [Wrangling live data the easy way with Streamtools](http://2014.srccon.org/schedule/#_session-25), a hands-on technical skillshare
-* [How to diversify the pipeline of journo-coders](http://2014.srccon.org/schedule/#_session-26), a culture-focused conversational session
-* [Art directing posts, sustainably](http://2014.srccon.org/schedule/#_session-17), a design-centric conversational session
-* [Building smart newsroom tools: how a culture can make or break your internal tools](http://2014.srccon.org/schedule/#_session-24), a hands-on workshop with game elements